stephenbeckr/convex-optimization-class/README.md

 # Advanced Convex Optimization class
 APPM 5630 at CU Boulder
 Prof. Becker, Spring 2021.
-Meeting time: MWF 10:20 -- 11:10 AM, ECCR 1B40.
+Meeting time: MWF 10:20 -- 11:10 AM, ECCR 265 (NOT in ECCR 1B40 anymore).
 COVID-19 details: this class is currently scheduled to meet remotely in January but might meet **in person** starting mid-February depending on COVID-19 status.

 Office hours:
 - For weeks in which HW is due, office hours are 11:15 AM - 12:15 PM Wednesday (right after class), 3-5 PM Thursday, and 1-2 PM Friday.